Chamicero del Perijá Reserve

 Blue-capped Tanagers scarfed down the bananas.

-Rufous-collared Sparrow is a wide-spread species in South America, one of the few sparrow species, and a congener of our White-throated Sparrow.
+Rufous-collared Sparrow is a wide-spread species in South America, one of the few sparrow species,

 Black Flowerpiercer